jonathangaldino/my-sales-manager/apps/api/README.md

 ## Running the app

 You might need a postgres database.
-You can use a cloud one OR deploy one through docker-compose.
+You can use a cloud one OR deploy one through Docker or Docker-compose.

 The app requires some environment variables.
 Feel free to check them on `.env.example` file.